 Potty training can be so challenging, both for the child and the parents.
-Tears, triumphs, accidents, mire tear and more accidents and then, just when you’re ready to throw in the towel, they finally getting it… well, it’s not an easy ordeal.
-But with these potty training tricks that could make it easier.
+Tears, triumphs, accidents, mire tear and more accidents and then, just when you’re ready to throw in the towel, they finally getting it!
+It’s not an easy ordeal.
+But there are some potty training tricks that could make it easier.
 While they can’t guarantee a fast training experience, you’ll save your sanity (and your kids’ sanity as well).
 Here are some amazing tips from parents who’ve been there and done that and learned a few tricks along the way.

 Potty Training Tricks to Make Going to the Bathroom Fun